SkylineCommunications/dataminer-docs/develop/devguide/Connector/Troubleshooting/QAction_exceptions/System_NullReference­Exception.md

 Three special cases:

-- String variables can be null, but do not have the "new" key word to be instantiated.
+- String variables can be null (as it is a reference type), but do not have the "new" key word to be instantiated.
 Simply assign a value to them.
 - Static methods and properties can be accessed without calling the constructor.
 - A nullable int, bool, double, etc. can be defined by adding a question mark, e.g. `double? bitrate;`